JanSchneider1/Calculator-for-Command-Line/README.md

 - ![TypeScript](https://www.typescriptlang.org/) a JavaScript super set making it type sensitive
 - ![Jest](https://www.typescriptlang.org/) a JavaScript and TypeScript Testing Framework

-If you have interesting ideas or want to try developing you self feel free to contribute :)
+If you have interesting ideas or want to try developing yourself feel free to contribute :)

 # How to install